 • Shantiniketan is a town in the Birbhum district of West Bengal, India.
 The nearest big city is Kolkata (165 km away).

 • Historically, “Shantiniketan”, as a place, came into being much later after its rather accidental discovery by Maharshi Debendranath Tagore.
 Earlier, it was known as Bhubandanga.

 • The year 1901 is very important for Shantiniketan, as people witnessed Rabindranath Tagore establish the school of his ideas, Patha Bhavana.
-The emphasis was on learning under the direct proximity of nature.
+The emphasis was on learning in the direct proximity of nature.

 What are the main attractions?

 1. Tagore’s Ashrama